donal-crotty/FinalYearProject/README.md

 for a user to analyse tidal wave predictions in Ireland?" investigated this concept idea both practically and via research.

 ## This repo is a work in progress.
 I plan to refactor my Final Year Project in Angular to help me learn the framework.
 I will be updating this repo as I work.

+# The UI and Backend of my Final Year Project can be found under 'fyp_ui' and 'fyp_backend' repositories respectively.